-The code from Listing 7-5 is very similar to that of the Books controller.
+The code for the Stores controller is very similar to that of the Books controller.
 It does, however, have something of notice: the getStoresBookSales action clearly shows what happens when we don't use a Hierarchical MVC model.
-I said that this is not a common case, so it would be fine for the purpose of this book, but it clearly shows how separation of concerns is broken in the strictest of senses, by acting over the model of another controller instead of going through that other controller.
+I said that this is not a common case, so it would be fine for the purpose of this book, but it shows how separation of concerns is broken in the strictest of senses by acting over the model of another controller, instead of going through that other controller.
 Given the added complexity that mechanism would imply to our code, we're better off looking the other way for the time being.

-Listings 7-6 to 7-10 show the code of the three remaining controllers.
-They don't particularly show anything new compared to the previous ones, so we'll just look at their code and the occasional code comment.
+Here are the remaining controllers.
+They don't particularly show anything new compared to the previous ones, so just look at the code and the occasional code comment.